instamatic-dev/instamatic/readme.md

 A convenient way to experiment with the options available is to run `instamatic.controller`.
 This will initialize a `ctrl` object that can be played with interactively.

+### Lenses

+ * Brightness: `ctrl.brightness`
+ * DiffFocus: `ctrl.difffocus` (only accessible in diffraction mode)
+ * Magnification: `ctrl.magnification`

+Lenses have one value, that can be accessed through the `.value` property.

+All lens objects have the same API and behave in the same way, i.e.:

+    ctrl.brightness.value = 1234
+    value = ctrl.brightness.value

+    ctrl.brightness.set(value=1234)
+    value = ctrl.brightness.get()

+The Magnification lens has some extra features to increase/decrease the magnification:

+   ctrl.magnification.increase()
+   ctrl.magnification.decrease()

+as well as the index of magnification:

+    index = ctrl.magnification.index
+    ctrl.magnfication.index = 0

+### Deflectors

+ * GunShift: `ctrl.gunshift`
+ * GunTilt: `ctrl.guntilt`
+ * BeamShift: `ctrl.beamshift`
+ * BeamTilt: `ctrl.beamtilt`
+ * DiffShift: `ctrl.diffshift`
+ * ImageShift1: `ctrl.imageshift1`
+ * ImageShift2: `ctrl.imageshift2`

+Deflectors have two values (x and y), that can be accessed through the `.x` and `.y` properties

+All deflectors have the same API and behave in the same way, i.e.:

+    ctrl.beamshift.x = 1234
+    ctrl.beamshift.y = 4321
+    ctrl.beamshift.xy = 1234, 4321

+    x = ctrl.beamshift.x
+    y = ctrl.beamshift.y
+    xy = ctrl.beamshift.xy

+    ctrl.beamshift.get(x=1234, y=4321)
+    x, y = ctrl.beamshift.get()

+Additionally, the values of the lenses can be set to the neutral values:

+    ctrl.beamshift.neutral()

+### Stage Position

+The stageposition controls the translation of the samplestage (in nm):

+    x = ctrl.stageposition.x
+    y = ctrl.stageposition.y
+    x, y = ctrl.stageposition.xy
+    ctrl.stageposition.xy = 0, 0

+the height of the sample stage (in nm):

+    z = ctrl.stageposition.z
+    ctrl.stageposition.z = 10

+or rotation of the sample stage (in degrees), where `a` is the primary rotation axis, and `b` the secondary rotation axis:

+    a = ctrl.stageposition.a
+    ctrl.stageposition.a = 25

+    b = ctrl.stageposition.b
+    ctrl.stageposition.b = -10

+All stage parameters can be retrieved and applied using the get/set methods:

+    x, y, z, a, b = ctrl.stageposition.get() ctrl.stageposition.set(x=0, y=0)
+    ctrl.stageposition.set(a=25)
+    ctrl.stageposition.set(x=0, y=0, z=0, a=0, b=0)

+The stage position can be neutralized (all values reset to 0) using:

+    ctrl.stageposition.neutral()

+### Camera

+TODO

+### Other functions

+To blank the beam:

+    ctrl.beamblank = True

+To unblank the beam:

+    ctrl.beamblank = False

+To get the state of the beam blanker:

+    ctrl.beamblank()

+To switch modes:

+    current_mode = ctrl.mode
+    ctrl.mode = "diff"  # choices: 'mag1', 'mag2', 'lowmag', 'samag', 'diff'
+    ctrl.mode_lowmag()
+    ctrl.mode_mag1()
+    ctrl.mode_samag()
+    ctrl.mode_diff()

+To change spotsize:

+    spot = ctrl.spotsize
+    ctrl.spotsize = 4  # 1, 2, 3, 4, 5

+To retrieve all lens/deflector values in a dictionary:

+   dct = ctrl.to_dict()

+and to restore them:

+   ctrl.from_dict(dct)

+To store the current settings:

+    ctrl.store(name="stash")

+and to recall them:

+    ctrl.restore(name="stash")

 ## Requirements

  - Python3.6